 Learners need support.
 Lewis recommends employing the SCARF model, or addressing the five social needs of:

-The easiest way to approach this is to ask: is there a way to get a moment of mindfulness into an online training course?
-“Even if you have someone just pause and reflect on one point made during the course, this is shifting their consciousness into a more mindful state.
-This small moment can do so much to put someone in a more focused frame of mind” says Lewis.
-Mindfulness can be more structured though.
-Ask the learner to reflect on the lesson and have them write down what are the first steps they will take to apply the learning.
-This prepares the brain to utilize all the information sitting in working memory – i.e., what the learner has just learned.
-The brain transitions this information from working memory to long term memory.
-Strengthening that knowledge will aid the learner recall the information when application is needed.
+The easiest way to approach encouraging mindfulness is to ask: is there a way to insert a moment of mindfulness into an online training course?
+“Even if you have someone just pause and reflect on one critical point made during the course, this is shifting their consciousness into a more mindful state.
+This small moment can do so much to put someone in a more focused frame of mind,” says Lewis.
+Creating mindfulness can also be approached in a more structured way.
+Ask the learner to reflect on the lesson and have them write down the first steps they will take to apply the learning.
+This prepares the brain to utilize all the information sitting in working memory: i.e., what the learner has just learned.
+The brain then transitions this information from working memory to long term memory.
+Strengthening that knowledge will aid the learner recall the information when real-life application is needed.